Chapter 26.44

 (b) Issue an order to cure pursuant to Section 26.44.030.

-(3) If the violation has not been remedied or is not in the process of being remedied to the satisfaction of the city within a reasonable time period following the later of: (i) the expiration of the time period for contesting a violation; and (ii) the notification by the director to the grantee of his or her final decision in respect of a contestation of the violation, the city may:
+(3) If the violation has not been remedied or is not in the process of being remedied to the satisfaction of the city within a reasonable time period following the later of: (i) the expiration of the time period for contesting a violation; and (ii) the notification by the director to the grantee of their final decision in respect of a contestation of the violation, the city may:

 (b) Impose a fine upon the grantee pursuant to Section 26.44.040.